jump-dev/JuMP.jl/docs/src/style.md

 Julia is mostly insensitive to whitespace characters within lines.
 For consistency:

-- Use spaces between binary operators
+- Use spaces between binary operators (with some exceptions, see below)
 - Use a single space after commas and semicolons
 - Do not use extra spaces for unary operators, parentheses, or braces
 - Indent within new blocks (except `module`) using 4 spaces